golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 ```
 ```

-You can find other hashes to crack in the code.
+You can find a couple of other hashes to crack in the code's comments.

 Your task is to parallelize the code and execute it on Ray on Golem cluster.